In my dissertation, supervised by Prof. Ellen M. Immergut,

-I am currently working on the Swiss case focusing on the years 1970 to 2024.
+I am currently working on the Swiss case, focusing on the years 1974 to 2024.

 I am keen to explore in greater detail the consequences of political institutions losing legitimacy due to their inability to adequately tackle